-Millions of people are still living far from home after fleeing the four-year war in Syria — refugee life is their new reality, filled with heartbreak and challenges.
+After eight years of war, millions of Syrians are still living far from home with no idea when they'll be able to return.
+Nearly one in four refugees worldwide is from Syria.
+Refugee life is their new reality, filled with heartbreak and challenges.

-Some fled to refugee camps, and others now live in host communities in Syria's neighboring countries.
+While some fled to refugee camps, most live in host communities in Syria's neighboring countries.
 Many had to run from their houses with only the few personal items they could carry.

 These items have become bittersweet symbols of home and hope — they connect them to the life they've loved and ache to regain one day.